Infinite-Actuary/exam-registration-updates/README.md

 ## Get Distill

 [Distill Web Monitor](https://distill.io/) is a cloud based application for monitoring website changes.
-The steps below are with the [Chrome extension](https://chrome.google.com/webstore/detail/distill-web-monitor/inlikjemeeknofckkjolnjbpehgadgge).
-But, a [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/distill-web-monitor-ff/) is also available.
+The steps below are for [Chrome](https://chrome.google.com/webstore/detail/distill-web-monitor/inlikjemeeknofckkjolnjbpehgadgge).
+But, a [Firefox](https://addons.mozilla.org/en-US/firefox/addon/distill-web-monitor-ff/) add-on is also available.

 ## Add to Watchlist